Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Here’s our full review of the Chase Sapphire Reserve.

-The Wells Fargo Propel AMEX card covers many millennials’ favorite categories for bonus points.
-You can earn 3X points per $1 on eating out, ordering in, gas, rideshares, flights, hotels, car rentals, and streaming services.
+The Wells Fargo Propel Amex card covers many millennials’ favorite categories for bonus points.
+You can earn 3x points per $1 on eating out, ordering in, at gas stations, rideshares, flights, hotels, car rentals and select streaming services.

-For all the details, check out our full review of the Wells Fargo Propel American Express card.
+For all the details, check out our full review of the Wells Fargo Propel.

 4. American Express Gold Card – For Hardcore Foodies